 “Call us on 0123456789 to arrange a test drive…”

 Most people tell their friends and family if they are thinking about buying a car.
-This comes handy when trying to sell a car, because even if the viewer is not looking for one – they might know someone who does.
+This comes in handy when trying to sell a car, because even if the viewer is not looking for one – they might know someone who is.

 “Tag a friend who …”